Skip to main content

 • Matched: All, Yes, or No (whether the token matched your rules).

-• Winners (now): All, Yes, or No (whether the token is currently a winner).
+• Window winners: All, Yes, or No (whether the token reached the threshold inside the backtest window).

 • Search token: Filter by contract address.